girijeshhs/cafe-pl/PROJECT_REPORT.md

 ### 7.1 Operational Outcomes

-Post-deployment metrics compared the CMS against baseline manual operations: average order processing time reduced from 4.2 minutes to 2.6 minutes, inventory discrepancy occurrences dropped by 28%, and monthly revenue reporting time decreased from eight hours to three hours.
-Survey questionnaires captured staff satisfaction regarding interface clarity, reliability, and training overhead; 86% of respondents rated the system “easy” or “very easy” to learn, while 90% acknowledged an improvement in daily productivity.
-Qualitative feedback informed backlog items like graphical dashboards and touchscreen shortcuts.
+Pilot runs with seeded data and mock orders showed order entry required fewer steps than handwritten tickets, and end-of-day totals were produced in minutes instead of manual tallying.
+Inventory adjustments were clearer because each item was tied to an order line instead of free-text notes.
+Short surveys with classmates acting as staff noted easier training (one brief walkthrough) and requested clearer cues for discounts and voids; those notes are tracked for future UI copy edits.

 ### 7.2 Market and Financial Positioning

 Benchmarking against commercial POS solutions covered cost, customisability, offline resilience, and data ownership.
-While commercial platforms excel in omnichannel integrations, the CMS provides superior control, no recurring licensing fees, and easier academic extensibility.
-An ROI analysis projects cost recovery within nine months, factoring in software development effort, infrastructure, and training costs versus labour efficiencies and reduced wastage; sensitivity analysis shows resilience to fluctuations in order volume and wage rates.
+Commercial suites excel in integrated payments and marketing, but the CMS keeps total cost of ownership low (no licences, no vendor lock-in) and allows rapid code tweaks for coursework.
+A simple cost note compares cloud-hosted MySQL versus local installs and highlights that the default setup runs fully offline, which matters for cafés with spotty connectivity.

 ### 7.3 Sustainability and Limitations

-The system promotes sustainability by enabling data-driven supply decisions that reduce food waste, issuing digital receipts that lower paper usage, and supporting cloud-friendly deployment that scales resources with demand to optimise energy consumption.
-Current limitations include the absence of integrated payment gateways, limited multilingual support, and reliance on command-line interaction; these constraints are documented for prioritised resolution in subsequent releases.
+The system encourages sustainable habits by tracking popular items so over-ordering stock is less likely, and by enabling digital receipts to cut paper.
+A small cloud footprint keeps energy use low when idle.
+Current limitations include no integrated payment gateway, limited multilingual support, and reliance on a command-line UI.
+Proposed next steps: add a lightweight web front-end, enable receipt emails, and document a backup-and-restore drill for café staff.

 ---